Mister-Good-Deal/poker-tracker-cpp/README.md

 ### Game Session

-This service manages the game session and handles game-related functionalities such as starting new games, managing player actions, and determining game outcomes.
+This service manages the game session and handles game-related functionalities such as starting new games, monitoring a whole game, and determining game outcomes.

 *Services used*

 - Logger
 - Game Handler
+- Scrapper
+- OCR

 *Libraries used*

 - nlohmann-json
+- OpenCV

 ### Dependencies graph